bycloudai/Chunkmogrify/README.md

 4. download the files:

 Choose a place you want to **clone**/download this repository, and `cd` into the base folder in Anaconda Prompt of the folder you just cloned/downloaded.

-Then enter the following commands:
+5. Install dependencies:
 ```
 pip install -r requirements.txt
 ```